1988 Summer Olympics boycott: First joint meeting

-Kim Chung-ha, President of the South Korean National Olympic Committee (then known as the Korean Amateur Sport Association or KASA), responded by describing the legal contracts which the IOC had entered into with the South Korean NOC and the Republic of Korea, and that this "established fact" would preclude them from agreeing to many of the items on the North's list, save for two modified elements: That the two Korean teams enter the stadium during the Opening Ceremonies together in one instance, and that a location within North Korea serve as a partial site for an athletic competition, perhaps one of the cycling events.
-After two days of meetings, the first round was adjourned until the second round, scheduled for January 1986.
+Kim Jong-ha, President of the South Korean National Olympic Committee (then known as the Korean Amateur Sport Association or KASA), responded by citing the legal contracts which the IOC entered into with the South Korean NOC and the Republic of Korea.
+While the South was prepared to offer a minimum number of events to the North, the "established facts" of those contracts precluded them from agreeing to many of the items on the North's list save for two modified elements: That a location within North Korea serve as a partial site for one athletic competition, perhaps a cycling event, and that the two Korean teams enter Seoul's Olympic stadium together in one instance during the Opening Ceremonies.
+After two days of meetings the first round was adjourned until a second round could be held, scheduled for January 1986.

-Meeting of the Eastern Bloc ministers of sport
+Meeting of the socialist sports ministers' conference

-In the time between the first two joint sessions, Samaranch traveled to Hanoi on November 1416, 1985, to attend the 34th Annual Meeting of the Eastern Bloc Ministers of Sport in order to gauge the level of support North Korea might receive from the ideologically socialist-oriented countries.
-Upon his arrival, Samaranch was disappointed to learn that North Korea's Minister of Sport was using his time in Hanoi to lobby other countries' participants into adopting a categorical resolution against the Games occurring only in Seoul.
+In the time between the first two joint sessions, Samaranch traveled to Hanoi on November 1416, 1985, to attend the 34th Socialist Countries Sports Ministers' Conference in order to gauge the level of support North Korea might receive from its ideologically oriented brethren.
+Upon his arrival, Samaranch was disappointed to learn that North Korean Minister Kim Yu-sun was using his time in Hanoi to lobby other countries' participants into adopting a categorical resolution against the Games occurring only in Seoul.
 Despite this lobbying, only Cuba at this early stage appeared to be so-strongly supportive of North Korea's proposals that it was considering a boycott, with Cuban Minister of Sport Conrado Martinez using his speech time to effectively deliver what Samaranch called "a diatribe" against the IOC and the 1988 Games.

 The other nations present offered only cautious support when discussing the matter, seemingly avoiding any commitments to a boycott.
-Czechoslovak Minister of Sport Antonín Himl supported the idea of organizing some events in North Korea, while Romanian Minister of Sport Lia Manoliu merely reaffirmed her support of the Olympic Movement and the IOC.
+Chairman of the Czechoslovak Olympic Committee, Antonín Himl, supported the idea of organizing some events in North Korea, while Vice-President of the Romanian Athletics Federation, Lia Manoliu, merely reaffirmed her support of the Olympic Movement and the IOC.
 East German Minister of Sport Gunther Heinz spoke highly of the IOC's first joint session with the two Korean NOCs, stating that it demonstrated the possibility for positive results.
-Bulgarian Minister of Sport Trendafil Martinski mentioned his country's wish to avoid the boycotts that affected 1980 and 1984, while Soviet Minister of Sport Marat Gramov was not particularly insistent upon any course of action.
-Polish Minister of Sport Marian Renke advanced his belief that nothing about Seoul's being chosen could be changed, no matter what North Korea was hoping for, while the Mongolian Minister of Sport expressed only mild support for North Korea.
+Deputy Chairman of the Youth and Sports Committee at the Bulgarian Council of Ministers, Trendafil Martinski, mentioned his country's wish to avoid the boycotts that affected 1980 and 1984, while Soviet Minister of Sport Marat Gramov was not particularly insistent upon any course of action.
+President of the Polish Olympic Committee, Marian Renke, advanced his belief that nothing about Seoul's being chosen could be changed, no matter what North Korea was hoping for, while the Mongolian Minister of Sport, Dabaagiyn Dashdobdon, expressed only mild support for North Korea.
+The Hungarian NOC's representative emphasized that they supported any efforts that aimed to stage the 1988 Games jointly by South and North Korea in a way acceptable to both.